teamdeeson/d9-quickstart/README.md

 # Drupal 9

-The preferred way to manage Drupal 9 sites is to use composer, and the Drupal Composer project helps integrate Drupal core with composer.
+This project is a tool for quickly bootstrapping a Drupal 9 website using the standards and best practice of the [Deeson](https://www.deeson.co.uk) web development agency.

-This project is known to work with MacOSX and Linux but it is not tested on others.
+This project works with MacOSX and Linux but it is not tested on other operating systems.
 It probably does not work on Windows.

 ## Dependencies